 The portrait of Otto Erler reproduced above shows him at work, perhaps inside the HGB Leipzig.
 It accompanied his obituary.
 The photograph is credited to “Jonsong, Leipzig” and appeared alongside Albert Kapr’s “Personelle Nachrichten – Meister Erler verstorben” in Papier und Druck (issue 11, 1965, p.
 87).

-Brief summary: This is a 2,300-word article on the Leipzig punchcutter Otto Erler (1890–1965), whose career began before the First Word War and lasted all the way through to his death.
+This pot is a 2,700-word article on the Leipzig punchcutter Otto Erler (1890–1965), whose career began before the First Word War and lasted all the way through to his death.
 For decades, he ran the punchcutting department at Schelter & Giesecke, one of the largest twentieth-century German typefoundries – and probably one of the world’s largest, too.
 German punchcutters are woefully under-written about; this article does little to change that, but I hope it serves as a good start.
 Erler was a committed Communist, and he was instrumental after 1945 in the establishment of VEB Typoart Dresden, the state-owned typefoundry of the former East Germany.
 Read all the way to the end of this post to learn about Erler’s post-retirement work at the HGB Leipzig, a German art and design academy still in operation today.

 Another twentieth-century punchcutter